Rules of Exeter City Water Polo and Swimming Club as at 28th October 2018.

 6 Expulsion and other Disciplinary action

-6.1 The Committee shall have power to expel a member when, in its opinion, it would not be in the interests of the Club for him to remain a member.
-The Club in exercising this power shall comply with the provisions of Rules 6.2 and 6.3 below.
+6.1 The Committee shall have power to expel a member when, in its opinion, it would not be in the interests of the Club for the individual to remain a member.
+The Club in exercising this power shall comply with the provisions of Rules 6.3 and 6.4 below.

-6.4 The Officers of the Club (or any person to whom the Committee may delegate this power) may temporarily suspend or exclude a member from particular training sessions and/or wider club activities, when in their opinion, such action is in the interests of the Club.
-Where such action is taken the complaint will thereafter be dealt with in accordance with the provisions of this Rule 6.
+6.5 The Officers of the Club (or any person to whom the Committee may delegate this power) may temporarily suspend or exclude a member from particular training sessions and/or wider club activities, when in their opinion; such action is in the interests of the Club.
+Where such action is taken the incident or matter will thereafter be dealt with in accordance with the appropriate Judicial Regulations.

-7.1 The Committee shall consist of the Chairman, Secretary, Treasurer (together “the Executive Officers of the Club”) and 5 elected members all of whom must be members of the Club.
-The club shall have a Welfare Officer.
-All Committee members must be not less than 18 years of age though the Committee may allow younger member(s) to attend their meetings without power to vote.
+7.1 The Committee shall consist of the Chairman, Secretary, Treasurer and Welfare Officer (together “the Executive Officers of the Club”) and 5 elected members all of whom must be members of the Club.
+All Executive Officers and Committee members shall have the power to exercise one vote, but must be not less than 18 years of age though the Committee may allow younger member(s) to attend their meetings without power to vote.

-7.3 Committee meetings shall be held not less than once a month (save where the Committee itself shall by a simple majority resolve not to meet), and the quorum of that meeting shall be such number as shall represent not less than a simple majority of the Committee members (to include not less than one Executive Officer).
-The Chairman and the Secretary shall have discretion to call further meetings of the Committee if they consider it to be in the interests of the Club.
-The secretary shall give all the members of the Committee not less than two days oral or written notice of a meeting.
+7.4 Committee meetings shall be held not less than once a quarter (save where the Committee itself shall by a simple majority resolve not to meet), and the quorum of that meeting shall be such number as shall represent not less than a simple majority of the Committee members (to include not less than two Executive Officers).
+The Chairman and the sScretary shall have discretion to call further meetings of the Committee if they consider it to be in the interests of the Club.
+The Secretary shall give all the members of the Committee not less than five days oral or written notice of a meeting.
 Decisions of the Committee shall be made by a simple majority (and in the event of equality of votes the Chairman (or the acting Chairman of that meeting) shall have the casting or additional vote.
 The Secretary, or in his absence a member of the Committee, shall take minutes.

-7.6 The Committee may from time to time appoint from among their number such subcommittees as they may consider necessary (and to remove (in whole or in part) or vary the terms of reference of such sub-committees) and may delegate to them such of the powers and duties of the Committee as the Committee may determine.
-All subcommittees shall periodically report their proceedings to the Committee and shall conduct their business in accordance with the directions of the Committee.
+7.7 The Committee may from time to time appoint from among their number such sub-committees as they may consider necessary (and to remove (in whole or in part) or vary the terms of reference of such sub-committees) and may delegate to them such of the powers and duties of the Committee as the Committee may determine.
+All sub-committees shall periodically report their proceedings to the Committee and shall conduct their business in accordance with the directions of the Committee.

-7.9 The Committee shall maintain an Accident Book in which all accidents to club members at water polo/swimming related activities shall be recorded.
-Details of such accidents shall be reported to the A.S.A.
-Office. on receipt of a written request from the A.S.A.
-Office.
+7.10 The Committee shall maintain an Accident Book in which all accidents to club members at water polo/swimming related activities shall be recorded.
+Details of such accidents shall be reported to the insurers in accordance with the Accident/Incident Notification guidelines.
+The Club shall make an annual return to the Swim England Membership Department indicating whether or not an entry has been made in the prescribed online form

 8 Officers and Honorary Members

-8.2 The Annual General Meeting of the Club, if it thinks fit, may elect a President and Vice-Presidents.
-A President or Vice-President need not be a member of the association and on election shall, ex officio, be an honorary member of the Club and must be included in the Clubs Annual Return of Members to the A.S.A.
+8.1 The Annual General Meeting of the Club, if it thinks fit, may elect a President and Vice-Presidents.
+A President or Vice-President need not be a member of the club on election but shall, ex officio, be an honorary member of the Club and must be included in the Clubs Annual Return of Members to Swim England.

 9 Annual General Meeting

-9.1 The Annual General Meeting of the Club shall be held each year on a date in October.
-The date for the Annual General Meeting shall be fixed by the Committee.
+9.1 The Annual General Meeting of the Club shall be held each year on a date in December.
+The date time and venue for the Annual General Meeting shall be fixed by the Committee.

-9.2.2 to receive and consider the accounts of the Club for the previous year and the report on the accounts of the independent examiner and the Treasurer’s report as to the financial position of the Club;
+9.2.2 To receive and consider the accounts of the Club for the previous year and the report on the accounts of the and the Treasurer’s report as to the financial position of the Club;

 9.3 Nominations for election of members to any office or for membership of the Committee shall be made in writing by the proposer and seconder to the Secretary not later than the 9th of September.
 The nominee shall be required to indicate in writing on the nomination form his willingness to stand for election.
 Notice of any resolution proposed to be moved at the Annual General Meeting shall be given in writing to the Secretary not later than 9th September.